atar-axis/xpadneo/docs/README.md

 to keyboard event `KEY_RECORD` and may not work at all for any purpose.
 Thus, this implementation details may change during one of the next updates.
 This controller uses emulated profile switching support (see below).

+This controller uses BLE (Bluetooth low energy) and can only be supported if your Bluetooth dongle also supports BLE.

 ### 8BitDo controllers